Best Paid Substack Newsletters 2026 (Top 15 by Revenue)

 How Do You Get the Most Value from a Paid Substack?

 The highest-ROI strategy is to start with monthly billing on one or two newsletters, audit your reading every 90 days, and consolidate with an AI digest tool once you reach 3+ active subscriptions.
-Research on subscription fatigue shows 41% of consumers now report feeling overwhelmed by subscriptions — and unread Substacks are a leading culprit.
+Research on subscription fatigue shows 41% of consumers now report feeling overwhelmed by subscriptions, and 50% feel overwhelmed managing multiple subscriptions at once — unread Substacks are a leading culprit.
 Here's how to make sure you actually get your money's worth:

 - Start with annual plans: Most Substacks offer 10–20% off for annual billing.
 Try a monthly subscription first, then switch if you're still reading after 2 months.

 - Use a dedicated email address: Forward your Substack emails to a separate address to keep your primary inbox clean.
-Tools like Readless can consolidate multiple newsletters into a single daily digest.
+Readless issues every user a custom @mail.readless.app address that consolidates multiple newsletters into a single daily digest.

 - Set reading blocks: Schedule 20–30 minutes daily for newsletter reading instead of letting emails interrupt your flow.